clojure-liberator/liberator/tutorial/all-together.md

 and generates a json response.

 An entries exists if the stored value is not nil.
-If the stored value is nil, the entrie is gone (status 410).
+If the stored value is nil, the entry is gone (status 410).
 If there is no value stored at all, the entries does not exist (status 404).

 On delete, the entry is set to nil and thus marked as gone.